jweyrich/babysniff/README.md

 - `-E, --bpf-emulator`: Use emulated BPF instead of native BPF
 - `-l, --loglevel`: Set logging verbosity level
 - `-h, --help`: Display help and exit

+## Limitations

+Due to Microsoft's security restrictions in Windows XP SP2 and later, we cannot capture the Ethernet (data link layer) part of packets on Windows using raw sockets.

+**Windows raw sockets are limited**: They operate at the Network Layer (Layer 3) with `SOCK_RAW` and `SIO_RCVALL`, capturing packets starting from the IP header, not the Data Link Layer (Layer 2) where Ethernet headers reside.

+**Impact**: On Windows, babysniff can capture and analyze IP, TCP, UDP, ICMP, and DNS protocols correctly, but Ethernet-level information (MAC addresses, VLAN tags, etc) is not available.

+**Alternative**: Full Ethernet capture could be achieved by providing a kernel driver like WinPcap/Npcap have, but this is beyond the current scope of this zero-dependency project.

 ## Screenshots